BackdoorAli/snyk-ctf-event-2026/docs/ctf-preparation.md

 ## Documentation-Only Note

 This repository is documentation-only and is not maintained as an active security tool.
-This file exists to record the preparation process for an authorized CTF event and to support portfolio presentation.
+This file exists to record the preparation process for an authorised CTF event and to support portfolio presentation.

 ## Related Files